-Hollimon also enjoys helping small businesses and start-ups think through all aspects of their business strategies, and is a regular speaker with the Tallahassee Economic Development Council's Entrepeneurial Excellence Program which provides legal advice to start-ups.
+Hollimon also enjoys helping small businesses and start-ups think through all aspects of their business strategies, and is a regular speaker with Innovation Park's Entrepreneurial Excellence Program which provides legal advice to start-ups.
 He is a regular Faculty member for the Jim Moran Institute's Small Business Executive Program, and has periodically served as an adjunct Professor of Copyright Law at FSU College of Law.
 Hollimon was a member of Leadership Florida Class XXX, and served as an appointed member of the Florida Elections Commission from 2008-2011.
 Prior to beginning his legal career, Bill practiced as an engineer in the electric utility industry in Florida, Alabama, Georgia, and North Carolina.

-Bill and his wife, Loranne Ausley live in Tallahassee with their 13 year old son, Will and their dog Remy, an 8 year old Vizsla.
+Bill and his wife, Loranne Ausley live in Tallahassee with their 15 year old son, Will.